leeonora/leeonora.github.io/index.markdown

     title="Interactive COVID crime plot"
   ></iframe>
   <figcaption style="font-size: 0.95rem; color: #777; margin-top: 0.5em;">
-    Figure 1.
-Interactive visualization of crime patterns during the COVID-19 pandemic.
-To interact with the graph, select or deselect different crimes in the legend on the right.
+    Figure 3.
+Daily average difference in crime incidents between lockdown and non-lockdown periods, visualized using hexagonal bins.
+The color scale indicates the magnitude of the difference, as detailed in the legend.
   </figcaption>
 </figure>